Denise Goldsworthy: Board and other memberships

 Goldsworthy serves on a number of boards, including Western Power.
 As of 2021, she is chair of both ChemCentre WA and the Trustees of the Navy Clearance Divers' Trust (WA).

 Previous board appointments include the Minerals Research Institute of WA (2016–2020), Export Finance Australia (2014–2020).

 Goldsworthy has been a member of the council of Edith Cowan University (ECU) since 2013.
 She was elected fifth Chancellor of ECU and took up her appointment in January 2022.

 She is a member of Chief Executive Women.

 Honours and recognition

 In 2010 Goldsworthy was named Telstra Australian Business Woman of the Year.

 In 2011 she was inducted into the Western Australian Women's Hall of Fame and awarded the Alumni Award for National Leadership by the University of Newcastle.

 She was appointed Fellow of the Australian Academy of Technology and Engineering in 2013.

-was appointed an Officer of the Order of Australia in the 2020 Queen's Birthday Honours for "distinguished service to business, particularly to technological innovation and research in the mining and manufacturing sectors".
+Goldsworthy was appointed an Officer of the Order of Australia in the 2020 Queen's Birthday Honours for "distinguished service to business, particularly to technological innovation and research in the mining and manufacturing sectors".